-I look at aha moments as gifts from God—that He loves me enough to show me things clearly and if I accept them, my life will have positive results.
+I look at aha moments as gifts from God—that He loves me enough to show me things clearly, and if I accept them, my life will have positive results.

-The ten ‘aha moments’ I am going to share with you today not only resulted in positive changes in my life, but they have resulted in a very freeing spirit and a life with very minimal stress.
+The ten ‘aha moments I am going to share with you today not only resulted in positive changes in my life, but they have resulted in a very freeing spirit and a life with very minimal stress.

 1. You don’t have to please everyone

 And let’s be real, you can’t.

 Someone will always disagree with what you believe, what you say, what you do—so you might as well stop trying to please others and focus on what is best for you.

 I’m not talking about being defiant and argumentative—I’m talking about deciding based on what you think other people are going to think.